samualon/digital-garden/content/School/Organising for entrepreneurship/Fifteen Years of Research on Business Model Innovation by Foss.md

 The research found two major problems with BM and BMI literature:
 - Ambiguity
-- Four main streams of BMI research
+- Four separate streams of BMI research
 ## Ambiguity
 Over the years, many different definitions of business model innovation have been adopted (see Table 3  in attachment below).
 This shows a clear ambiguity around the concept.
 ## Four streams of BMI research